Apply for funding

 Pride organizations were able to apply for more than one fund, but were required to complete separate applications for each fund for which they were requesting support.

 50% of the proceeds from Global Pride will be allocated to organizations in financial distress due to COVID19.
 The actual amount will be determined in mid-August, prior to the committee meeting to disburse the funds.

 Awards will be for USD 1,000 and are designed to provide some financial relief to Pride organizations that have suffered a financial loss due to COVID19 because of canceling an event or loss of income.
 This support is not for programming or producing events.

 Applications to the Relief Fund for Pride organizations in financial distress fund were due by August 15, 2020 and no further applications are being accepted.
-A screening sub-committee consisting of individuals that served on the Global Pride Secretariat is reviewing the applications.
-The goal is to have all of these funds distributed by September 15, 2020.

 - Dave Wait, InterPride (USA)